Advice on Employing Young People

 • Car washing by hand

-• In a riding stables but not to supervise riding or to be left in charge
+• Work in riding stables but not to supervise riding or to be left in charge of stables

 What can a young person not be employed to do?

-• Work in a cinema, theatre or nightclub (unless it is in connection with an age appropriate performance)
+• Work in a cinema or theatre (unless it is connection with an age-appropriate performance)

-• Sell or deliver alcohol (except where it is sold or supplied for consumption with a table meal in a part of the premises used only for that purpose.
-The effect of this exemption is that, for example, a young person under the school leaving age working as a waitress or waiter is able to carry alcohol to the table lawfully in a restaurant.)
+• Sell or supply alcohol (except where it is sold or supplied for consumption with a table meal in any part of premises which are being used for that purpose)

 • Deliver fuel oils

-• Go door to door selling or collecting
+• Go door to door selling, collecting or canvassing

-• Work involving adult material not suitable for children
+• Undertake any sales work involving adult material not suitable for children

-• In a slaughterhouse or in that part of any butchers shop or other premises connected with the killing of livestock, butchery or the preparation of carcasses or meat for sale
+• Work in a slaughterhouse or in any part of a butcher's shop or other premises connected with the killing of livestock, butchery or the preparation of carcasses or meat for sale

-• In any other employment that may be from time to time prohibited by other legislation
+• Work in any other employment that may be from time to time prohibited by other legislation

-Health & Safety of young people in the workplace
+Health & Safety / Risk Assessments for young people in the workplace

 Employers Tax